Simplex P Bone Cement

 The Foundation of a Successful Implant

 In 1971, Stryker Simplex P Bone Cement revolutionized orthopaedics.
 Two years later, the product was approved for total knee surgery, and in 1976 for use in pathological fractures and general prosthetic fixation.
-In 2003, Simplex P with Tobramycin became the first cleared antibiotic-impregnated bone cement in the United States.
+In 2003, Simplex P with Tobramycin became one of the first cleared antibiotic-impregnated bone cement in the United States.
 Simplex P SpeedSet, a faster-setting version of Stryker’s original formula, was released in 2006.
-For more than 50 years, Simplex P Bone Cement, combined with the Stryker cement delivery system, has earned the trust and confidence of tens of thousands of surgeons.
+For more than 40 years, Simplex P Bone Cement, combined with the Stryker cement delivery system, has earned the trust and confidence of tens of thousands of surgeons.
 Countless articles in respected, peer-reviewed journals confirm its performance.1-3

 Features & Benefits

-At the heart of the Simplex P Bone Cement family of products' enduring history is the science behind its success - a unique chemical composition that has become the orthopaedic standard by which other bone cements are measured.
-Simplex P provides the right ingredients in the right formula to balance unrivaled strength4 with consistent handling for excellent intraoperative and long-term results.1-3 No other manufacturer approaches Simplex P's unique winning formula.
+At the heart of the Simplex P Bone Cement family of products’ enduring history is the science behind its success - a unique chemical composition that has become the orthopaedic standard by which other bone cements are measured.
+Simplex P provides the right ingredients in the right formula to balance unrivaled strength4 with consistent handling for excellent intraoperative and long-term results.1-3

 1. US Markets for Reconstructive Implants.
 Millennium Research Group, May 2005.